-The business's employees;

-- The use by the buyer of IT, intellectual property, and trading names; - Personal data/General Data Protection Regulation; and - Title to any third party or leased assets at the hotel that are included in the sale.
+- the business's employees; - the use by the buyer of IT, intellectual property and trading names; - personal data/GDPR; and - title to any third party or leased assets at the hotel that are included in the sale.

-With limited time for due diligence and potentially a lack of available information, priority must be given to areas such as these which could expose a buyer special purpose vehicle to significant or unexpected liabilities.
+With limited time for diligence and potentially a lack of available information, priority must be given to areas such as these which could expose a buyer SPV to significant or unexpected liabilities.
 In a hotel context, the issue of whether title to stock remains with an unpaid supplier under retention of title provisions is often a particular issue to get to the bottom of as soon as possible, given that the buyer must take on that risk.

-The onus is also on the buyer to ensure that formalities for the transfer of assets are dealt with and, while administrators will typically assist in executing title transfer documents subject to the usual protections and disclaimers around representation and warranties, a buyer will need to make sure that everything critical is properly transferred to the extent possible at completion.
+The onus is also on the buyer to ensure that formalities for the transfer of assets are dealt with and, whilst administrators will typically assist in executing title transfer documents subject to the usual protections and disclaimers around representation and warranties, a buyer will need to make sure that everything critical is properly transferred to the extent possible at completion.

-Further assurance provisions may often need to be called upon for assistance from the administrators post-completion but these provisions are often short term in nature and come with the requirement to pay the administrators' costs, together with those of their lawyers, so getting issues dealt with precompletion can be a big cost saver for the buyer.
+Further assurance provisions may often need to be called upon for assistance from the administrators post-completion but these provisions are often short term in nature and come with the requirement to pay the administrators' costs, together with those of their lawyers, so getting issues dealt with pre-completion can be a big cost saver for the buyer.

-One final issue is whether the buyer will agree to honor deposits and prepayments made for bookings at the hotel postcompletion.
-While customers may have potential claims under Section 75 of the Customer Credit Act or the "chargeback" scheme, failure to take on such bookings can lead to goodwill and business reputation issues, notwithstanding the deposit or prepayment will have been received pre-administration and is not available to the buyer.
+One final issue is whether the buyer will agree to honour deposits and prepayments made for bookings at the hotel post-completion.
+Whilst customers may have potential claims under section 75 of the Customer Credit Act or the "chargeback" scheme, failure to take on such bookings can lead to goodwill and business reputation issues, notwithstanding the deposit or prepayment will have been used pre-administration and is not available to the buyer.